-SPH 107: FUNDAMENTALS OF PUBLIC SPEAKING
+SPH 107 FUNDAMENTALS OF PUBLIC SPEAKING (3-0-3)

+PREREQUISITE: Grade of C or better in ENG 093 or placement score in ENG 101.
 This course explores principles of audience and environment analysis as well as the actual planning, rehearsing and presenting of formal speeches to specific audiences.
 Historical foundations, communication theories and student performances are emphasized.
+CORE